asilvas/node-image-steam/README.md

 * Provides an abstraction atop image processing libraries, enabling per-operation level of control to enable using the right tool for the given operation.
 Bugs, features, performance are a few of the factors that may influence this.
 * Friendly CLI to create your web server.
-No forking necessary.
+No custom app required.
 * Good *Nix & Windows support.
 * Device centric responses, where more than a URI may influence response.
   Compression and Accepts header (i.e. WebP) being examples.